Is Opendoor Worth It (And Does It Pay a Fair Price)?

 How quickly will I sell my home with Opendoor?

-Opendoor can make an offer on your home in less than 24 hours, and it can close in as few as 15 days.
-That's much faster than the average time to close on a traditional sale, which is 86 days as of 3/1/2024.
+Opendoor's speed is a major advantage over the typical home sale process.
+Opendoor can make an offer on your home in less than 24 hours and close in as few as 15 days.
+That's much faster than the average time to close, which is 86 days as of 3/1/2024.

 The benefit of Opendoor’s quick closing times isn't just speed for speed’s sake.
 In real estate, time really is money.